section-engineering-education/engineering-education/articles/getting-started-with-classes-and-objects-in-c++/index.md

 - Have a basic understanding of functions.

 #### What is a Class?
 A class is a logical method of grouping data and functions in the same construct.
 It is declared using the `class` keyword whose functionality is similar to that of the `struct` C keyword, but with the option of including functions as members rather than data only.
 Classes are data types specified by users and behave like a programming language's built-in types.
-After the class has been defined, we can create objects of any number belonging to that class.
+We are able to construct objects of any number belonging to that class after the class has been defined.
 #### What is an Object?
 An object is a data structure that encapsulates data and functions in a single construct.
 In an object-oriented framework, they are the basic run-time entities.
 Objects can represent anything the program has to handle such as a shape, a place, time, and many others.